-He issued his first work, “la Flore Française”, in 1778.
-The book gained him fame and with his good friend and naturalist Georges Buffon, he was made a member of the Academy of Sciences in 1779.
+He issued his first work, the three volumes “la Flore Française”, (French Flora) in 1778.
+The book gained him fame and with his good friend and naturalist Georges Buffon, who was the director of the Jardin du Roi, he was made a member of the Academy of Sciences in 1779.

-Lamarck was apppointed an associate botanist in 1783.
-He soon gained worldwide acclaim after beginning a career in 1788 at the prestigious botanical garden, Jardin du Roi, Paris (now Jardin des Plantes).
+Lamarck was appointed an unpaid associate botanist in 1783.
+He soon gained worldwide acclaim and began a career in 1788 at the prestigious botanical garden, Jardin du Roi, Paris (now Jardin des Plantes).

-Later Life and Death:
+Personal Life and Death:

 Lamarck went blind and died a poor man in Paris on December 18, 1829.